msawczyn/EFDesigner/docs/Diagrams.md

 They'll be completely removed from your model and all diagrams _without confirmation_.
 If you make a mistake, you can undo the operation in the normal way (`Edit/Undo` or `Ctrl-Z`).

-### Dragging between diagrams ###
+### Moving between diagrams ###

-You can copy elements in a diagram (default hot key: `Ctrl-C`) and paste it (default hot key: `Ctrl-V`) into another diagram _in the same model_.
+You can **copy** elements in a diagram (default hot key: `Ctrl-C`) and **paste** them (default hot key: `Ctrl-V`) into another diagram _in the same model_.
 Relative position information won't be copied over, and the pasted elements will be selected after the paste operation.

-If you cut elements from a diagram, you are effectively deleting the element from the model, the same as if you copied then then deleted them.
-Pasting them creates new elements but be aware that some connectors may not be pasted, depending on the elements you cut and stored in the clipboard.
+If you **cut** elements from a diagram, you are effectively copying the element into the clipboard and then deleting it from the model.
+You can then paste them in another diagram in the same model just like a copy operation.

-Copying elements between diagrams that live in different models isn't supported, but is a feature in the backlog that is being considered for future implementation.
+Copying elements between diagrams that live in _different_ models isn't supported, but is a feature in the backlog that is being considered for future implementation.

 ### Next Step